George Vaz: Goan independence movement

-Post-Liberation of Goa
+Post-annexation of Goa

 Vaz was a prominent Communist trade union leader, having led multiple workers' protests and strikes in both Goa and Bombay.
 He was a member of the National Council of the Communist Party of India.
 He was also the General Secretary of All India Trade Union Congress in Goa and was a member of its national Executive Committee.

-Vaz and other Goan Communists, like Gerald Pereira and Berta de Menezes Bragança, began working with the Goan peasants soon after the Liberation of Goa, forming the Shetkari Paksh (Farmers' Party).
+Vaz and other Goan Communists, like Gerald Pereira and Berta de Menezes Bragança, began working with the Goan peasants soon after the Indian annexation of Goa, forming the Shetkari Paksh (Farmers' Party).
 In the 1963 Goa, Daman and Diu Legislative Assembly election, they did not contest with their Communist symbols but instead contested as a political front, the Frente Popular.
 This was done to not attract the attention of the Goan Catholic Church, who considered the Communists as a threat.
 Vaz contested from the Tivim Assembly constituency but neither him nor the seven others were able to win any seats.

 Vaz also contested in the 1967 Goa, Daman and Diu Legislative Assembly election but did not win.

 Vaz contested elections from the South Goa Lok Sabha constituency as a candidate of the CPI in 1984 but did not win.